chandanrakholia/DIP004U3M/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Introduction

+The app like a bridge between a common user and the YOLO model at the backend.
+The app shows pop-up notifications to guide through the process navigation process.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.